-5. Mental capacity
+4.5.
+Mental Capacity.

-- 5.1.
+4.5.1.
 Mental capacity is a key determinant of the ways in which professionals understand self-neglect and how they respond in practice.

-One of the statutory principles of the Mental Capacity Act 2005 states that "a person is not to be treated as unable to make a decision merely because he makes an unwise decision"2.
-Efforts should be made to build and maintain supportive relationships through which services can in time be negotiated. - 5.2.
+One of the statutory principles of the Mental Capacity Act 2005 states that "a person is not to be treated as unable to make a decision merely because he makes an unwise decision"; a person who makes a decision that others think is unwise should not automatically be labelled as lacking the capacity to make a decision.
+Efforts should be made to build and maintain supportive relationships through which services can in time be negotiated.

 For adults who have been assessed as lacking the mental capacity to make specific decisions about their health and welfare, the Mental Capacity Act allows for agency intervention in the person's best interests.
 In urgent cases, where there is a view that an adult lacks mental capacity (and this has not yet been satisfactorily assessed and concluded), and the home situation requires urgent intervention, the Court of Protection can make an interim order and allow intervention to take place.